-The SCD is only generated and accessible within the HSM after a successful authentication process with the defined Signature Activation Protocol (SAP).
-Signing interaction with the signatory is performed using a web page presented to the signatory via a web interface.
+The SCD is only generated and accessible inside of the HSM after a successful authentication process with the defined Signature Activation Protocol (SAP) for both use cases (i.e., TOE SAP and delegated SAP).
+The signing interaction with the signatory is performed using a web page presented to the signatory via a web interface.
 The SAP ensures the consent on the document to be signed.
 If the document is not shown by the SAP directly, then a reference to the document is shown during the SAP.
-Sole control over the SCD is ensured by sending an OTP to the signatory's registered mobile phone.
-The SSCD generates the OTP and associates it with the signatory and signatory's key pair.
-The OTP is then sent to the signatory through an SMS Gateway Provider.
+Sole control over the SCD is ensured by sending an OTP8 to the signatory's registered mobile phone.
+The QSCD generates the OTP and associates it with the signatory and the signatory's key pair.
+The OTP is then sent to the signatory via the SMS gateway provider.